HIKING & CAMPING

 Explore the Tongass National Forest on foot.

-City Park, one mile from the ferry terminal, offers tent camping close to town.
-Shoemaker Bay Recreation Area is located five miles from town, offering both free tent camping areas and 16 RV sites with or without hookups for a fee.
-The adjacent marina parking area provides a dump station, water spigot, and restrooms.
+For those looking to camp, City Park—just one mile from the ferry terminal—offers convenient tent camping close to town.
+Meanwhile, the Shoemaker Bay Recreation Area, located five miles from town, provides both free tent camping areas and 16 RV sites, with or without hookups available for a fee.
+The adjacent marina parking area features essential amenities, including a dump station, water spigot, and restrooms.

-Visitors with their own vehicle can access numerous Forest Service campsites on the island.
-Maps of the trails and roads can be found at the Visitor Center located in the Nolan Center or at the Forest Service office.
+Visitors with their own vehicles can explore numerous Forest Service campsites scattered across Wrangell Island.
+Detailed maps of the trails and roads are available at the Visitor Center in the Nolan Center or at the Forest Service office.